-Not all financial centres will be represented in all the external sources, and the statistical model will take account of these gaps.
+Not all financial centres will be represented in all the external sources, and the statistical model will takes account of these gaps.

-For the first edition of GGFI, analysis has been carried out on a range of financial centres across the world.
-Responses were collected via an online questionnaire which runs continuously.
+For each edition of the GGFI, we conduct analysis on a range of financial centres across the world.
+Financial centre assessments are collected via an online questionnaire which runs continuously.
 A link to this questionnaire is emailed to our growing list of respondents, which includes green finance professionals and experts, at regular intervals.

 In order to avoid home centre bias, the centre where a respondent is based in is excluded from the assessment.

-The financial centre assessments and instrumental factors are used to build a predictive model of green financial centres using a support vector machine (SVM).
+The financial centre assessments and instrumental factors are used to build a predictive model of green financial centres using a machine learning algorithm (support vector machine).

-SVMs are based upon statistical techniques that classify and model complex historic data in order to make predictions on new data.
-SVMs work well on discrete, categorical data but also handle continuous numerical or time series data.
-The SVM used for GGFI provides information about the confidence with which each specific classification is made and the likelihood of other possible classifications.
+The algorithm is based upon statistical techniques that classify and model complex historic data in order to make predictions on new data.
+These methods work well on discrete, categorical data but also handle continuous numerical or time series data.
+The algorithm used for GGFI provides information about the confidence with which each specific classification is made and the likelihood of other possible classifications.

 A factor assessment model is then built using the centre assessments from responses to the online questionnaire.
 The model predicts how respondents would have assessed centres with which they are unfamiliar by answering questions such as: